Photo by Maria Postigo-Gil

 David Moy

-My work stems from my discomfort with the current age of burnout, image overload, and the resultant disorientation and fatigue within image-based culture.
+My work stems from my discomfort within the current age of image saturation, and the resultant disorientation and fatigue within image-based culture.
 This relationship has been vicious, shaping behavior modification and hyper-consumerism.
-Through my output of text and printed media, I question the compounding nature of these modes by materially challenging the process of printing.
-By forming images, videos, and phrases that seek our attention, I revise their methods of control.
+We have arrived at a threshold: the dominant image of our culture now has no maker's hand behind it — only an aggregate of millions of prior images, statistically averaged into something that feels familiar without belonging to experience.
+Through my output of printed media, I question the compounding nature of these modes by materially challenging the process of printing.
+By forming images, videos, and phrases that seek our attention, I revise their methods of control through a material suspension within the process’ entropy.

-I stack, blur, erase, age, and bleed the image to question its original power and create a tangible sensation.
-I continue to negotiate what to believe at any moment, when facts become obscured from multiple sources, and how to move forward with the weight of previous afterimages in contrast to the anxieties of future forecasts, in hopes of finding the human in the mirrored funhouse.
+I insist on haptic visuality.
+The stacking, bleeding, and erasure create a surface that resists optical sovereignty — that asks the viewer's eye to slow down, to move across rather than through, to feel the image as a material thing with a surface history rather than a transparent container of content; to question image’s original power.
+I continue to negotiate what to believe at any moment, when facts become obscured from multiple sources, and how to move forward with the weight of previous afterimages in contrast to the anxieties of future forecasts.
+The author-less image has made the human absent from the picture's origin — and so the search for the human in the mirrored funhouse becomes not a metaphor but a necessity.

 Moy received a BFA from Tyler School of Art in Philadelphia and a MFA from Hunter College in New York City.
-Moy has held exhibitions in New York, Philadelphia, Brussels and France.
+Moy has held exhibitions in New York, Los Angeles, Philadelphia, Brussels and France.

 david.moy.print(at)gmail.com